Bill Text: MI SB0567 | 2023-2024 | 102nd Legislature | Chaptered

 (iv) Instruction meeting the criteria listed in subdivision (a)(iv).

-(14) (7) Except as otherwise provided in this section, for a grade 3 pupil who has a reading deficiency based on the grade 3 state English language arts assessment, screening assessment, the school district or public school academy shall provide , only through grade 4, a reading intervention program that is intended to correct the pupil's specific reading deficiency, as identified by a valid and reliable assessment.
-This program The intervention must include effective evidence-based instructional strategies necessary that are aligned to the research requirements consistent with the science of reading to assist the pupil in becoming a successful reader. , and all of the following features, as appropriate for the needs of the individual pupil:
+(13) Except as otherwise provided in this section, for a pupil who has a reading deficiency based on the screening assessment, the school district or public school academy shall provide a reading intervention that is intended to correct the pupil’s specific reading deficiency, as identified by a valid and reliable assessment.
+The intervention must include evidence-based instructional strategies that are aligned to the research requirements consistent with the science of reading to assist the pupil in becoming a successful reader.

-(15) A school district or public school academy shall provide a copy of each pupil's individual reading improvement plan to the school district's intermediate school district or the intermediate school district that has geographic boundaries that include the area in which the public school academy is located.
-The intermediate school district shall collate the information received under this subsection and provide it to the department each school year.
+(14) A school district or public school academy shall provide a copy of each pupil’s individual reading improvement plan to the school district’s intermediate school district or the intermediate school district that has geographic boundaries that include the area in which the public school academy is located.
+A copy of a pupil’s individual reading improvement plan provided under this subsection must not contain any identifying information regarding the pupil or a teacher that provides instruction to the pupil.
+The intermediate school district shall collate the information received under this subsection and provide it to the department each school year in a timeline and manner as determined by the department.
+The department shall not share a pupil’s individual reading improvement plan with an outside vendor.

-(16) By not later than the beginning of the 2027-2028 school year, and each school year thereafter, subject to subsections (18) and (21), the board of a school district or intermediate school district or board of directors of a public school academy shall ensure that each pupil described in this subsection is screened for characteristics of dyslexia and difficulties in learning to decode accurately and efficiently using a reliable and valid universal screening assessment.
+(15) By not later than the beginning of the 2027-2028 school year, and each school year thereafter, subject to subsections (17) and (20), a school district, an intermediate school district, or a public school academy shall ensure that each pupil described in this subsection is screened for characteristics of dyslexia and difficulties in learning to decode accurately and efficiently using a reliable and valid universal screening assessment.
 All of the following pupils enrolled in the school district, intermediate school district, or public school academy must be screened as described under this subsection:

 (a) Each pupil during kindergarten, grade 1, grade 2, and grade 3.